MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/configure-view-your-team-page.md

 - Provide access to non-managerial executives to dashboards for conversation intelligence enablement or compliance workflows.
 - Provide visibility to non-direct managers into the sales teams dashboards.

-For example, Robert Klien is a level 4 sales manager and reports to Jacob Hancock who is a level 3 manager.
-Since, the conversation intelligence allows you to configure to view information only up to three levels ([understand the hierarchy levels](#understand-hierarchy-levels)), so, Robert doesn't have access to any conversation intelligence dashboard of Jacob's team.
-By adding Robert to view as Jacob, Robert can access the required information in conversation intelligence application by impersonating Jacob.
+For example, Robert Klien is a sales enablement manager that needs access to Jacob Hancock's sales team dashboards.
+Since, Robert doesn't have access to conversation intelligence dashboard of Jacob's team.
+By adding Robert to view as Jacob, Robert can access the required information in conversation intelligence application by impersonating as Jacob.

 1. In the **View as different user (preview)** section, select **+ Add user**.